 - 1. To receive customer feedback, analyze, consider, and respond to the feedback as part of the review of the management system. - 2.
 To meet agency adopted turnaround times 90% of the time for each discipline as outlined in the current Idaho State Police Strategic Plan. - 3.
 To comply with established ISO 17025 accreditation standards. - 4.
-To provide training to all staff in the requirements and responsibilities of the quality management system.
+To review and evaluate current Organization of Scientific Area Committees (OSAC) standards and implement, as appropriate.